Petersoj/alpaca-java/README.md

 # Overview

-This is a Java implementation for the Alpaca @ https://alpaca.markets/ (See https://docs.alpaca.markets/api-documentation/web-api/ for general Alpaca API documentation).
+This is a Java implementation for the Alpaca @ <a href="https://alpaca.markets/">https://alpaca.markets/</a> (See <a href="https://docs.alpaca.markets/api-documentation/web-api/">https://docs.alpaca.markets/api-documentation/web-api/</a> for general Alpaca API documentation).
 Alpaca API lets you build and trade with real-time market data for free.

 # Alpaca Java Building